bigxxby/mobydev-gin/README.md

 #### Retrieve Main Movies

-- `GET /api/movies/main`: Retrieve movies based on categories, age category, and genre.
+- `GET /api/movies/main`: Retrieve movies with categories, age category, and genre.
 Optional query parameter `limit` can be used.

 #### Search Movies

 - `GET /api/movies/search`: Search for movies based on a query.
 Use `query` parameter to specify the search query.

 ### Seasons